Via Dolorosa: The encounters

 Four stations commemorate encounters between Jesus and other people, in the city streets.

 With Mary, Jesus' mother: fourth station

 Christian tradition holds that Mary approached her son during his way of the cross.
-The fourth station, the location of the Armenian Catholic Church of Our Lady of Sorrows, commemorates these events; a lunette, over the entrance to the chapel, references these events by means of a bas-relief carved by the Polish artist Zieliensky.
+The fourth station, the location of the Armenian Catholic Church of Our Lady of Sorrows, commemorates these events; a lunette, over the entrance to the chapel, references these events by means of a bas-reliefcarved by the Polish artist Jerzy Zieliński.
 The oratory, named Our Lady of the Spasm, was built in 1881, but its crypt preserves some archaeological remains from former Byzantine buildings on the site, including a mosaic floor.